Table of Contents

 1. Gross profit margin percentage:

-One of the critical CFO KPIs, the gross profit margin, expressed in percentage, will tell you how much of total sales revenue you keep after accounting all direct costs associated with the production process (or delivered service).
+One of the critical KPIs for CFO, the gross profit margin, expressed in percentage, will tell you how much of the total sales revenue you keep after accounting for all direct costs associated with the production process (or delivered service).

 This is one of the high-level CFO metrics that need to be monitored in order to see a bigger picture of acquiring your income.
 In essence, the bigger the margin, the more income you can retain.

 Also referred to as earnings before interests and tax, this CFO KPI demonstrates what's left from the revenue after paying all operational costs.

 By monitoring this important metric, you will be able to quickly identify if the number is declining and, consequently, take immediate action.

 The operating expense ratio is a metric that will info you whether your business is scalable or not.
 For example, if you can increase sales without increasing operating expenses.

 It's important to monitor this CFO metric as it will show you the level of operational efficiency which you can always improve over time and try to lower the expenses.